 If you find a stray dog, there are steps that need to be taken to ensure that both you and the dog are safe and protected.
-Approach the dog cautiously---do not rush at him as that could scare him away.
-Kneeling down at his level can sometimes bring him to you, as well as a treat.
+Approach the dog cautiously; do not call to it or rush at it, as that could scare it away.
+Kneeling down at its level and offering a treat can sometimes help.
 If you can leash the dog, do so and confine it if possible.
 Then, follow these steps:

-5. If possible, take the animal to the nearest vet clinic (call them first) to have them scan the dog for a microchip.
+3. If possible, take the animal to the nearest vet clinic (call them first) to have them scan the dog for a microchip.
 This service is free, but make sure to ask first.

-6. Contact the dog warden, Will Yoder, at 814-722-6719.
+5. Contact the dog warden, Will Yoder, at 814-722-6719.

 6. Call local radio stations (WNBT at 570-724-1490; KC101 at 570-662-9000) and describe the dog and the location where it was found.
 Make sure to leave your phone number.